-Many of Glacier Guides and Montana Raft’s staff return every season.
+Many of Glacier Guides and Montana Raft’s staff return each season.
 Our guides are required to be trained in safety courses such as Outdoor Emergency Care, Wilderness First Responder, First Aid, CPR and Bear Management Training

 -Will I be kept safe on the river during the trip?

 Our guides go through guide training to prepare and help mitigate risks during your experience..
 We categorize all of our trips at GGMR as adventure travel.
 There is always a level of risk that cannot entirely be avoided in order to keep the unique character of each trip.
 We want to make sure each guest is aware that adventure travel requires risk, but not so much as to dissuade guests from joining us on a rafting, hiking, fishing or biking trip.
 By joining us, you are representing that you understand everything described in our acknowledgement of risk forms that all guests are required to sign.

 -What are the chances I will be a non-voluntary swimmer on a trip?